Saving Your Vision

 Lastly, in today’s technology-driven society, most of our days are spent staring at digital screens.
 These multiple digital screens are known to cause digital eye strain.
 Most of the time digital eye strain symptoms go unnoticed until patients come in for an eye exam and notice the difference in their eyesight.

 - Give your eyes a break: With the hecticness of everyday life and work, it is easy to forget to give your eyes a break from all the digital screens you look at throughout the day.
 Most of the time we don’t realize that our eyes can suffer from the blue light emitted from the digital screens.
 As mentioned before, the best way to give your eyes a break is to follow the 20-20-20 rule.
 This rule states that you should stare at an object that is 20 feet away, for 20 seconds, for every 20 minutes you spend staring at a screen.

-- Don’t cut corners: Seeing clearly does not mean healthy vision, and your annual comprehensive eye exam should not be overlooked.
+- Don’t cut corners: Seeing clearly does not mean healthy vision, and your annual Eye Exam should not be overlooked.
 It is important to schedule an annual eye exam with an eye doctor every year to ensure optimal eye health.

-Save your vision this year by scheduling your comprehensive eye exam at a My Eyelab location near you!
+Save your vision this year by scheduling your Eye Exam at a My Eyelab location near you!